anirudhvsp/anirudhvsp/README.md

 ### About Me
 I'm a passionate developer who enjoys working on various projects, from full-stack web applications to game development.
 I love learning new technologies and applying them to create innovative solutions.
 This is my personal GitHub repository where I showcase the projects I'm currently working on

-- view my game captire library on my self hosted video streaming site here : (https://streamitnow.site/home)
+- view my game captures library on my self hosted video streaming site here : (https://streamitnow.site/home)

 - 🔭 I’m currently working on a **CLI AI Tool** that helps developers automate tasks using natural language processing.
 - 🌱 I’m exploring serverless architecture with **HTMX, Hono, and Supabase** to build scalable and efficient full-stack applications.